jDelille/react-select/README.md

 You can fully customize the styles for the select component by targeting the class names in your stylesheet.

+example:
 ```
 .container
 // Overwrite the select container
 ```

-To view all the class names, inspect the select component in your DevTools!
+Since there are a lot of classnames, instead of writing them all here, inspect the select component in your DevTools to see all the classes!